Mario Ajmone Cat: Biography

 After the war he joined the 3rd Reconnaissance Aircraft Group until October 16, 1923, when he left the Army and joined the newly established Regia Aeronautica, assigned to the 19th Reconnaissance Wing.
 In November 1926 he was promoted to the rank of lieutenant colonel, taking command of the Air Observation School from July 1927.
 He held this role until October 1929, when he was promoted to the rank of colonel, taking command of the 2nd Wing, and then receiving that of the General Directorate of Services, Materials and Airports, a role he covered until March 19, 1931.
 In the same month he became commander of the 7th Night Bombardment Wing, holding this position until October 15, 1932, the day when he assumed the functions of deputy Chief of Staff of the 3rd Territorial Air Zone (ZAT) based in Rome-Centocelle.
 He held this position until 1 March 1934, and on 1 November of the same year he assumed command of the Air Warfare School in Florence, holding this position for various periods until 15 February 1940.

 He participated in the Rome-London-Berlin-Rome, in Italo Balbo’s Eastern Mediterranean Seaplane Cruise (June 1929), and in the Day of Wing, an air show held on 27 May 1932.
 On March 21, 1935, he was promoted to the rank of Air Brigade General (equivalent to air commodore), and given command of the Air Force of Eritrea.
 Between 5 September 1935 and 14 August 1936 he participated in the Second Italo-Ethiopian War, as commander of the Italian East Africa Air Force Command.
 During the campaign he was promoted to general of air division (equivalent to air vice marshal) "for extraordinary merits" in February 1936.
 In August 1936 he returned to the command of the Air War School, which he left on November 19, 1936, to become commander of the 4th Territorial Air Zone of Bari.
 While serving in this position, he was promoted to the rank of air fleet general (equivalent to air marshal) on April 14, 1939.
 On 16 May 1939 he returned to the command of the Air War School.

-After the Kingdom of Italy entered the Second World War on 10 June 1940, on the 28th of the same month he assumed command of the 3rd Air Fleet.
+After Italy entered the Second World War on 10 June 1940, on the 28th of the same month he assumed command of the 3rd Air Fleet.
 In February 1941 he assumed command of the 5th Air Force in Libya.
 Here he came into conflict with both the German General Staff and the Italian Army command, and on 6 November he was relieved of his post and assigned to the General Command of the Air Force Military Schools.
 After the Armistice of Cassibile he was ordered by the Chief of Staff of the Air Force Ministry to dissolve his command, which he did by destroying all personnel lists and secret documents.
 He was placed on unlimited leave, remaining in Rome during the period of the Nazi occupation.
 He was repeatedly asked to join the Aeronautica Nazionale Repubblicana, even with threats, but always refused.